Pirate FlagPirates and PrivateersPirate Flag

 Within this work are maps of Saumarez’s areas of operation and diagrams of fleet battles and squadron or single-ship actions.
 Source notes are found after the text concludes.
 An extensive bibliography is followed by an equally detailed index.

-As a Midshipman, Saumarez was part of the British fleet at Charleston, South Carolina, attacking Fort Sullivan on June 28, 1776.
+As a Midshipman, Saumarez was part of the British fleet at Charleston, South Carolina, attacking Fort Sullivan on 28 June 1776.
 One of the guns he commanded aboard the Bristol was struck by an enemy ball, killing three sailors.
-Later, a midshipman serving on the quarterdeck next to him had his head removed and he was soaked by his late friend’s blood.
-His first battle “witnessed mainly from the terrifying confines of a gun deck, was an experience that would stay with him for the rest of his life.”
-(9)
+Later, a midshipman serving on the quarterdeck next to him had his head removed and

 After passing his lieutenant’s exam, Saumarez joined the Channel Fleet in May 1779.
 He was appointed Second Lieutenant when Admiral Hyde Parker took command of HMS Victory.
 In June 1781, Parker transferred his flag to HMS Fortitude (74 guns) and took command of the North Fleet, taking his first and second lieutenants with him.
-On August 5, 1781, the North Fleet battled the Dutch fleet in the Battle of Dogger Bank.
+On 5 August 1781, the North Fleet battled the Dutch fleet in the Battle of Dogger Bank.
 It was a vicious fight that left both fleets damaged and unwilling to continue.
 Saumarez was made acting captain of the Preston, which was sent back to England.

 The Admiralty gave Saumarez command of Tisiphone, a new fireship, and he was sent with Admiral Richard Kempenfelt’s squadron of twelve ships of the line to the Caribbean to counter a French threat.
 Deemed too small to face the French ships, Tisiphone was used as a dispatch vessel, dodging the French and island-hopping in search of Admiral Samuel Hood, the Station Commander.
 In February 1782, Tisiphone was ordered back to England with dispatches, but Hood made Saumarez a Post-Captain of the third-rate Russell, and he went from commanding “55 men to nearly 550.”
 (28)

 HMS Russell fought in Admiral George Rodney’s division against French Admiral de Grasse’s fleet in the Battle of the Saintes.
-Saumarez followed Captain Thompson’s 64-gun America sailing down the enemy’s windward side without orders and striking a second blow against each French ship instead of just sailing out of the battle as the opposing lines diverged.
+Saumarez followed Captain Thompson’s 64-gun America, sailing down the enemy’s windward side without orders and striking a second blow against each French ship instead of just sailing out of the battle as the opposing lines diverged.
+Heavily damaged, Russell was ordered back to England.
+There Saumarez had his appointment to Post-Captain confirmed.
+After his ship was paid-off in September 1782, it would be eleven years on half-pay before he returned to the sea.
+He spent these years at his home in Guernsey until hostilities with France broke out again after Louis XVI was executed.

 It is certainly not my intention to detail the career of Saumarez during his next twenty years of warfare, or from frigate captain to one of Nelson’s Band of Brothers and even Commander-in-Chief of the Baltic Fleet.
 These early mentioned events give you both a glimpse of a truly incredible career worth reading about and to illustrate the excellent manner in which it has been portrayed.
 This is definitely one of the best biographies I’ve read and I am grateful for the opportunity to learn so much about a man who did so much in the service of his country!

-Review Copyrighted ©2017 Irwin Bryan
+Review Copyright ©2017 Irwin Bryan

 Home